sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 transaction process, and can be fully customised to fit the needs of the marketplace.

-In the Flex default process, transitioning from the accepted to the delivered state triggers three email notifications.
+In the Flex default booking process, transitioning from the accepted to the delivered state triggers three email notifications.
 The provider receives a notification that their money has been paid out and a notification prompting them to review the customer.
 The customer receives an email notification to review the provider.